Bhutan counts the cost of trying to buy happiness

 He said the crisis highlighted the need to focus once more on the happiness index, which uses nine criteria: psychological well-being, ecology, health, education, culture, living standards, use of time, community vitality and good governance.

-“Our economic problems are the result of being opened to the world and being part of the globalization process.”
+“Our economic problems are the result of being opened to the world and being part of the globalisation process.”

 Almost one in eight of the 65,000 vehicles on its roads were imported last year.